Last Update: 2/1/19

 Fortunately, intent is not an element, or factor, in a negligence lawsuit.
-When there is evidence of intent, that is an “intentional tort.”
-Intentional torts include things like assault and battery, and intentional infliction of emotional distress.
+Intent is only needed for “intentional torts.”
+Intentional torts include behavior like assault and battery, and intentional infliction of emotional distress.
 Punitive damages are available in cases where intent is an element.
 Punitive damages are generally not available in cases based upon mistake or failure to use reasonable care, i.e., negligence.

 Jury Instructions In A Negligence Lawsuit

 Should the case not settle before trial and the negligence lawsuit proceeds to the jury, the judge will instruct the jury on the law that applies to negligence cases in Florida.
 The Florida Supreme Court approves standard jury instructions that are to be used in all civil actions.
 While the lawyers have some say in what instructions are to be given in their “charge conference,” the judge decides what the jury hears.

 The judge gives these instructions on the law to the jury- not the lawyers.
 These instructions can cover things from the evidence, to how jurors are to act during recess, and how they are to consider the facts and come to a decision.
 If a juror has questions about these instructions, he writes that question down and the bailiff messengers it to the bench.
 The judge responds accordingly.

 The basic jury instruction on negligence law in Florida (Jury Instruction 401.4):

 Negligence is the failure to use reasonable care, which is the care that a reasonably careful person would use under like circumstances.
 Negligence is doing something that a reasonably careful person would not do under like circumstances or failing to do something that a reasonably careful person would do under like circumstances.